 "'John Doe' and McGee bond while keeping ahead of the forest fire and a pack of wolves.
 After transforming into the Hulk, Banner regains his memory and when McGee witnesses a second transformation, he finally realizes the Hulk is not a green creature full time."

-On this day in 1982, Doctor Who aired "Earthshock, Part 2."
-This served as the twentieth episode of the program's nineteenth season, and here's the plot summary as provided by IMDB.com:
+On this day in 1982 (in the United Kingdom), Doctor Who aired "Earthshock: Part 2."
+Officially, this served as the twentieth episode of the program's nineteenth season, and here's the plot summary as provided by IMDB.com:

 "With the Doctor cornered in the underground caves by androids, Adric ventures outside of the TARDIS and manages to destroy one of them.
 They get control of the situation and the Doctor manages to open the door they've located - but in doing so, he's activated a bomb.
 They set off to find who is behind it all and arrive on board a spaceship on its way to Earth.
 Unknown to them as yet is that it's all down to the Cybermen, who are determined to destroy the Earth."